oracle/python-cx_Oracle/doc/src/api_manual/soda.rst

     used, and the document with the specified key already exists in the collection, it will be replaced with the input document.

+    This method requires Oracle Client 19.9 or higher in addition to the usual SODA requirements.

     .. versionadded:: 8.0